edwinchoate/edwinchoate.github.io/_drafts/2024-12-23-fundamentals-of-vim.md

 set shiftwidth=4
 ```

-I personally find the "undofile" annoying and the system bell sound drives me crazy.
-The "syntax" setting turns on color syntax highlighting for most programming languages, which I like a lot.
+`belloff` turns off the system bell sound.
+The `syntax` setting turns on color syntax highlighting for most programming languages, which I like a lot.
 The other four settings make it to where I can use the tab key for indentation when writing code and each tab is equivalent to 4 spaces.

 ## In sum